Jarvey Gayoso: Ateneo de Manila University

 In Season 79, Gayoso helped Ateneo secure the UAAP football title by scoring the lone goal of the match.
 He was eventually named Best Striker and MVP of Season 79.
 In Season 80 in 2018, he was again awarded best striker of the UAAP.
-In Season 81 he scored the goal that led to extra time at the 90th minute.
+In Season 81 he scored a goal that led to extra time in the 90th minute.
 He also received his fourth best striker award with 12 goals scored and was named MVP of Season 81.

 In February 2020, Gayoso announced that he would not play for Ateneo in Season 82, despite still having one year eligibility, deciding to pursue a professional career after his stint with the Philippine youth national team at the 2019 Southeast Asian Games.